equinor/radix-example-deploy-only/README.md

 - Building is done by github actions
 - Deploy is done by Radix through CLI command

 The deploy strategy used here is limited to a single static tag `latest`.
-This require no changes to the `radixconfig.yaml` file to deploy new builds but will also not cause existing deployments to update their image when new builds are pushed.
+This require no changes to the `radixconfig.yaml` file to deploy new builds and will require a flag `alwaysPullImageOnDeploy` to always pull new image when deploy is requested.

 ## Workflow sequence